davidteng00000/CARDS-Catching-AI-Revealing-Deceptive-Strategies-demo/README.md

 * Chiao-Jou Chang (s111502536@g.ncu.edu.tw)

 ## Further Information

-**PROMPTS.md**: For detailed system prompts used in the "Big or Small" game, including game rules, speaking phase instructions, decision phase instructions, and the JSON formats for LLM responses, please refer to the [./PROMPTS.md](./PROMPTS.md) file in this repository.

 **Future Publications**: Future publications or full project details, if they become publicly available, will be linked here.